Frequently Asked Questions

 What time are your worship services?

-Regular Schedule: 2nd Sunday in September through the Sunday before Memorial Day at 9 am, 11:15 am, and 7:30 pm.
+Regular Schedule: 2nd Sunday in September through the Sunday before Memorial Day at 9 am and 11:15 am.

-Summer Schedule: Memorial Day weekend through Labor Day weekend, 10:30 am and 7:30 pm (the 7:30 pm service is in recess for the month of August).
+Summer Schedule: Memorial Day weekend through Labor Day weekend, 10:30 am.

 Christmas: Christmas Eve 5 pm family service; 11 pm Candlelight Communion; Service of Lessons and Carols on Christmas Day at 11:15 am.